 Selling a small business for a high price usually is the result of years of dedication and persistence and a dream for many entrepreneurs.
 However, finding buyers for your business can be difficult if you aren't in a hot industry or lack unsolicited offers.
 An option to gain access to a larger pool of buyers and a structured selling process is to consider a business broker, which is similar to a real estate agent.

 Business brokers provide the match-making service of bringing together buyers and sellers.
-The right business broker can help your small business to achieve the highest potential sale price.
+The right broker can help your small business to fetch the best possible price in a sale.

-- Practice Due Diligence: Just as a prospective buyer of your company will exercise due diligence so should you.
+- Do due diligence: Just as a prospective buyer of your company will exercise due diligence, so should you.
 Examine your broker's background, experience, and credentials.
 Are there any lawsuits or complaints against them?
 Check the Better Business Bureau.
 Investigate their references.
 Have they handled sales of your type of business before?

-- Find a Dedicated Practitioner: A business broker who spends all their time selling businesses will add more value to your sales transaction than a part-time agent.
-A full-time business broker can not only bring in a network of contacts but has an understanding of the principles of business valuation.
+- Find a dedicated practitioner: A business broker who spends all of their time selling businesses will add more value to your sales transaction than a part-time agent.
+A full-time business broker brings in a network of contacts and typically has a fuller understanding of the principles of business valuation.
 Find someone who is dedicated to the profession.
-If your company value may be worth millions, consider merger and acquisition intermediaries.
-The IBBA's Code of Ethics is a useful tool to refer to during your search.
+If your company may be worth millions, consider merger and acquisition intermediaries.
+IBBA's code of ethics is a useful reference tool to use during your search.

-- No Large Upfront Fee: A business broker fee ranges from 10 percent to 15 percent commission of the sale price of your company.
-Avoid any broker asking you for a large upfront fee to assess your business value or start an application process.
+- Avoid large upfront fees: A business broker fee ranges from 10% to 15% commission of the sale price of your company.
+Avoid any broker asking for a large upfront fee to assess your business value or start an application process.

-- Avoid the Pressure: Never allow your business broker to put you in a pressure situation.
-Do not make a rush decision.
+- Avoid the pressure: Never allow your business broker to put you in a pressure situation.
+Do not make a rash decision.
 The selling of your company is a complex transaction, personally and professionally.
 Take the time to learn and clarify all uncertainties.